Indonesia deports Heather Mack days after release from prison

 Jamaruli Manihuruk, chief of the Bali regional office of the Ministry of Law and Human Rights, said she would fly from Jakarta to Chicago on Delta Air Lines.
 He said his office has asked the central government to ban Mack from Indonesia for life.

-Mack reportedly had a troubled relationship with her mother, with officials in the U.S. confirming that police had been called to the family’s Oak Park, Illinois, home dozens of times.
+Mack reportedly had a troubled relationship with her mother, with officials in the U.S. confirming that police had been called to the family’s Oak Park home dozens of times.

 Bali police said the hotel’s surveillance camera showed that Mack and Schaefer had argued with the girl’s mother in the lobby of the hotel shortly before the killing, which allegedly took place inside a room in the hotel.